 But then he got the starting nod in 2008-09 and averaged 14.4 points per game on 46 percent shooting (including 45 percent from three-point land).
 He followed that season up with a disappointing, injury-shortened campaign in 2009-10 that saw Azubuike play only nine games.
 Since then, he’s been a New York Knick—but never took the floor for them—and a Dallas Maverick for three games.
 He was traded to Cleveland this year on draft day.

 All three of these former Warriors shone brightly for a short period of time, and then promptly faded into obscurity.
 What happened?
 Maybe there was some bad luck involved.
 Or maybe the Warriors’ up-tempo system of 2000s artificially inflated their confidence and scoring stats.

 I know nobody asked, but here’s my take on the trio’s disappearing act: wing scoring is really easy to find.
 You give anyone 40 minutes a game (like Morrow got for a month) and you’re going to get close to 20 points out of almost any guard.
 Those 20 points probably won’t come efficiently—at least not for a long stretch of time, but they can be impressive in the short run.

 The sad reality is that the Warriors were so bad for so long that they had no choice but to prominently feature these dime-a-dozen scorers in their offense.
 On the bright side, Golden State didn’t make the mistake of rewarding any of these three flashes in the pan with a long-term contract.
 But they’re still good reminders of the dark days in the Warriors’ past when D-League retreads played major roles for the Dubs.

 Look around at the NBA’s worst teams, and you’re sure to find a new crop of guys like these three every year.
 After all, they practically grow on trees.

-Topics: Memory Lane
+Tags: Memory Lane